ezaldeeneses/appium_project/Readme.txt

 Appium Installation Guide for Windows

-This README provides a step-by-step guide to install Appium on Windows and run an Android project.
+This README provides a step by step guide to install Appium on Windows and run an Android project.

 ###################################################